RGANJAM-786/K8s/statefulset.md

 We had a Jenkins Deployment for CI/CD (stateless, only configs stored in PVC).
 We also had a MongoDB StatefulSet because each replica needed persistent storage and unique identity.

+🎯 Interview-style One-liner Answer

+“For StatefulSets, I prefer Retain policy, because Stateful apps like databases must keep their data even if the Pod or PVC is deleted.
+Retain ensures the PV (with data) is preserved and can be reattached manually, avoiding accidental data loss.”

+❓ Q1: You created a StatefulSet for MySQL with Reclaim Policy = Delete.
+One of the PVCs got deleted.
+What happens?

+✅ Answer:
+If the PVC is deleted, Kubernetes will also delete the underlying PV (and storage).
+This means the data is permanently lost.
+For databases, this is dangerous, because when the Pod restarts, it won’t be able to recover its old data.
+That’s why Delete is risky for StatefulSets.

+❓ Q2: Same case, but the Reclaim Policy = Retain.
+What happens if PVC is deleted?

+✅ Answer:
+If the PVC is deleted, the PV remains in a Released state.
+The data is still safe inside the PV.
+An admin can manually rebind the PV to a new PVC, so the Pod can continue using its old data.
+This prevents accidental data loss.

+❓ Q3: Why is Retain the safer option for StatefulSets?

+✅ Answer:
+Because Stateful apps (like MySQL, Kafka, MongoDB) store important data.
+If Pods or PVCs are deleted accidentally, Retain ensures the underlying PV (and data) are preserved.
+This gives admins a chance to reattach storage and recover data.

+❓ Q4: In what scenario would Delete be acceptable?

+✅ Answer:
+Delete is acceptable for stateless apps where data doesn’t matter (like cache, temporary logs, or scratch space).
+For example, if I run a CI build Pod with temporary data, I don’t care if the PV is deleted when the PVC goes away.

+❓ Q5: What happens if a PV is in Released state?
+Can a new PVC bind to it?

+✅ Answer:
+No, a PV in Released state will not automatically bind to a new PVC, because it may still contain old data.
+An admin must manually clean up or rebind the PV before it can be reused.

 ✅ PVC behavior in Deployment vs StatefulSet